theiagen/bioforklift/docs/interfaces/terra/terra.md

 ## Integration with Other Modules

-The Terra subsystem is designed to integrate seamlessly with other components of the Forklift library:
+The Terra subsystem is designed to integrate seamlessly with other components of the bioforklift library:

 - **BigQuery Module**: For data storage and retrieval
 - **Terra2BQ Module**: For coordinated operations between Terra and BigQuery